KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Motivation
 [motivation]: #motivation

+Field default address two issues with structure initialisation in Rust: privacy and boilerplate.
+This is achieved by letting callers omit fields from initialisation when a default is specified for that field.
+This syntax also allows structures to be updated in a non-breaking fashion, by providing defaults for new fields.

 Rust allows you to create an instance of a structure using a literal syntax.
 This requires all fields in the structure be assigned a value, and can't be used with private fields.
 It can also be inconvenient for large structures whose fields usually receive the same values.

 With the `..` syntax, values for missing fields can be taken from another structure.
 However, this still requires an already initialised struct after the `..`.
 It also isn't valid if the struct has innaccessible private fields.